knccch/JaENCOCO/README.md

 1. Download the Ambiguous COCO captions and images.
 Links to the dataset can be found at the [WMT 2017 Multimodal MT task page](http://www.statmt.org/wmt17/multimodal-task.html)
 (Look under the "Datasets" section of this webpage)

-2. By matching the provided sentence IDs for the validata and test data with the sentence IDs for the English captions, you can associate the Japanese sentences with thier corresponding English translations.
-From this you should be able to construct a validation file with 230 English sentennces and a test file with 231 English sentences.
+2. By matching the provided sentence IDs for the validation and test data with the sentence IDs for the English captions, you can associate the Japanese sentences with their corresponding English translations.
+From this you should be able to construct a validation file with 230 English sentences and a test file with 231 English sentences.

-3. The provided image file name list in each folder can be used to link each sentence to the corresponding image. (the file names are ordered in the samme order as the sentences. i.e., The first file name in the validation set corresponds to the first validatoin sentence, etc.)
+3. The provided image file name list in each folder can be used to link each sentence to the corresponding image. (the file names are ordered in the same order as the sentences. i.e., The first file name in the validation set corresponds to the first validation sentence, etc.)

 ## Reference